Written by Allie Delos Santos

 - Identify performance metrics.
 An effective SLA must include performance metrics determining whether the service is rendered successfully and a statement about how metrics will be tracked, such as during team meetings or using apps.
 This is crucial because 94% of consumers say excellent customer experiences encourage them to purchase again.

 - Review the agreement.
-Once you have completed the first draft of your SLA, review it for any section you might need to add or remove.
+Once you have completed the first draft of your SLA, review it for any sections you might need to add or remove.
 Also, check the language used.
 If you wrote the SLA independently, reread it for error-free conventions or have it checked by your legal department.

 Learning how to write an SLA is easy when you follow best practices.
 You need not be a lawyer or take months to draft one.
 If you keep it simple and follow the steps above, you can quickly create one.